Narsinh Mehta: In popular culture

-The first Gujarati talkie film, Narsinh Mehta (1932) directed by Nanubhai Vakil was based on Narsinh Mehta's life.
-The bilingual film Narsi Mehta in Hindi and Narsi Bhagat in Gujarati (1940) directed by Vijay Bhatt and had paralleled Mehta with Mahatma Gandhi.
-Narsi Bhagat, an Indian Hindi-language biographical film by Devendra Goel released in 1957.
-The soundtrack from the film, with music by Ravi Shankar Sharma and lyrics by Gopal Singh Nepali, became popular especially the song "Darshan Do Ghanshyam" (which was misattributed to the poet Surdas in the 2008 film Slumdog Millionaire).
-This was followed by Bhagat Narsinh Mehta, an Indian Gujarati-language film directed by Vijay B. Chauhan which released in 1984.
+The first Gujarati talkie film, Narsinh Mehta (1932), directed by Nanubhai Vakil, was based on Narsinh Mehta's life.
+The bilingual film Narsi Mehta in Hindi and Narsi Bhagat in Gujarati (1940), directed by Vijay Bhatt, paralleled Mehta with Mahatma Gandhi.
+Narsi Bhagat, an Indian Hindi-language biographical film by Devendra Goel, released in 1957.
+The soundtrack from the film, with music by Ravi Shankar Sharma and lyrics by Gopal Singh Nepali, became popular, especially the song "Darshan Do Ghanshyam" (which was misattributed to the poet Surdas in the 2008 film Slumdog Millionaire).
+This was followed by Bhagat Narsinh Mehta, an Indian Gujarati-language film directed by Vijay B. Chauhan, which released in 1984.

-Narsaiyo (1991) was a Gujarati television series telecast by the Ahmedabad centre of Doordarshan starring Darshan Jariwala in lead role.
+Narsaiyo (1991) was a Gujarati television series telecast by the Ahmedabad centre of Doordarshan, starring Darshan Jariwala in the lead role.
 This 27-episode successful series was produced by Nandubhai Shah and directed by Mulraj Rajda.

+Sanskrit sources and Narasinha's songs

+Narasinha Mehta's devotional songs blend elements from Sanskrit scriptural traditions with the cultural expressions of Gujarat.
+His work draws upon two primary Sanskrit sources: the Bhagavata Purana and Jayadeva's Gitagovinda.
+Several episodes of Krishna's life in his repertoire such as the theft of butter, the complaints of the gopis, and the subduing of the serpent Kaliya are adapted from the narrative framework of the Bhagavata.
+His lyrics also reflect the metaphysical vision of the Bhagavata, particularly its monistic interpretation of Krishna's lila as a manifestation of the all-pervasive Ultimate Reality.
+Narasinha further incorporates the influence of the Gitagovinda by quoting its Sanskrit verses directly in his Gujarati songs to describe the mutual love between Radha and Krishna.
+At the same time, his work is distinguished by its use of colloquial Gujarati, local folk rhythms known as deshis, and depictions of a "Gujaratized" Braj where Krishna is portrayed enjoying regional foods such as karamalo.
+His prabhatiya (morning hymns) have become a lasting part of the religious traditions of Gujarat.